chrisgrieser/nvim-various-textobjs/README.md

 # nvim-various-textobjs 🟪🔷🟡
-Bundle of more than a dozen new text objects for Neovim.
+Bundle of two dozen new text objects for Neovim.

 <!-- vale Google.Units = NO -->
 > __Note__